-- •Typically the logical operators AND, OR are used with multiple conditions: - If multiple conditions must all be met before a statement will execute.
-(AND) - If at least one condition must be met before a statement will execute.
-(OR) - •The logical NOT operator can be used to check for inequality (not equal to). - E.g., If it's true that the user did not enter an invalid value the program can proceed.
+- Typically the logical operators AND, OR are used with multiple conditions/Boolean expression: - If multiple conditions must all be met before the body will execute.
+(AND) - If at least one condition must be met before the body will execute.
+(OR) - The logical NOT operator can be used to check for inequality (not equal to). - E.g., If it's true that the user did not enter an invalid value the program can proceed.